GregOk22/GregsTaskManager/README.md

 ## How To Start

 The application can be used by following these steps:
-1. Run the container on Docker Desktop to start a MongoDB instance
+1. Start a MongoDB instance
 2. Run the following command in the api folder to start the api and connect it to MongoDB:
 ```
 nodemon app.js